Lupita Nyong'o

-The daughter of Kenyan politician Anyang' Nyong'o, she was born in Mexico City, where her father was teaching, and was raised in Kenya from the age of three.
-She attended college in the United States, earning a bachelor's degree in film and theatre studies from Hampshire College.
-She later began her career in Hollywood as a production assistant.
-In 2008, she made her acting debut with the short film East River and subsequently returned to Kenya to star in the television series Shuga (2009–2012).
-She then pursued a master's degree in acting from the Yale School of Drama.
-Soon after her graduation, she had her first feature film role as Patsey in Steve McQueen's biopic 12 Years a Slave (2013), for which she received critical acclaim and won the Academy Award for Best Supporting Actress.
+The daughter of Kenyan politician Anyang' Nyong'o, she was born in Mexico City and was raised in Kenya from the age of three.
+She earned a bachelor's degree in film and theatre studies from Hampshire College in the United States, then began her career in Hollywood as a production assistant.
+In 2008, she made her acting debut in the short film East River and returned to Kenya to star in the television series Shuga (2009–2012).
+After earning a master's degree in acting from the Yale School of Drama, she had her first feature film role as Patsey in Steve McQueen's biopic 12 Years a Slave (2013), for which she won the Academy Award for Best Supporting Actress.

-Nyong'o made her Broadway debut as a teenage orphan in the play Eclipsed (2015), for which she was nominated for a Tony Award for Best Actress in a Play.
-She went on to perform a motion capture role as Maz Kanata in the Star Wars sequel trilogy (2015–2019) and a voice role as Raksha in The Jungle Book (2016).
-Nyong'o's career progressed with her role as Nakia in the Marvel Cinematic Universe superhero films Black Panther (2018) and its sequel (2022) as well as her starring roles in the horror films Us (2019) and A Quiet Place: Day One (2024) and a voice role in the animated film The Wild Robot (2024).
+Nyong'o made her Broadway debut as a teenage orphan in the play Eclipsed (2015), for which she was nominated for the Tony Award for Best Actress in a Play.
+She had a motion capture role as Maz Kanata in the Star Wars sequel trilogy (2015–2019) and a voice role as the wolf Raksha in The Jungle Book (2016), before appearing as Nakia in the Marvel Cinematic Universe superhero films Black Panther (2018) and its sequel Black Panther: Wakanda Forever (2022).
+She subsequently starred in the horror films Us (2019) and A Quiet Place: Day One (2024), performed the lead voice role in the animated film The Wild Robot (2024), and portrayed the characters Helen of Troy and Clytemnestra in Christopher Nolan's epic The Odyssey (2026).

-Aside from acting, Nyong'o supports historic preservation.
-She is vocal about preventing sexual harassment, working for women's and animal rights.
-In 2014, she was named the most beautiful woman by People.
-In 2019, Nyong'o wrote a children's book named Sulwe, which became a number-one New York Times Best-Seller.
-She also received nominations for Primetime Emmy Award for Outstanding Narrator for narrating two episodes of the docu-series Serengeti.
-In 2020, Nyong'o was named one of Africa's 50 Most Powerful Women by Forbes.
+In 2014, Nyong'o was named the most beautiful woman by People.
+In 2019, she authored the children's book Sulwe, which became a number-one New York Times Best-Seller.
+In 2020, she was named one of Africa's 50 Most Powerful Women by Forbes.
+Nyong'o has been nominated twice for the Primetime Emmy Award for Outstanding Narrator for narrating the documentary series Serengeti.